jdowning/puppet-statsd/README.md

 ## Custom Nodejs Environment

-Use the `$environment` parameter to add custom environment variables or run scripts in the `/etc/default/statsd` file.
+Use the `$sysconfig_append` parameter to add custom sysconfig_append variables or run scripts in the `/etc/default/statsd` file.
 For example, you could enable Redhat's software collections and add a custom path like so:

 ```
 class { 'statsd':
   backends     => ['./backends/graphite'],
   graphiteHost => 'localhost',
-  environment  => [
+  sysconfig_append  => [
     'source /opt/rh/nodejs010/enable',
     'PATH=/opt/my/path:$PATH',
   ],